dsh2dsh/miniflux/README.md

   it as comments URL of this entry.
 As a shortcut, if the template begins with `/` it directly appends to entry URL, like in previous example.

+* Click on comments URL mark this entry as read.

+  If mark entries as read when viewed enabled in user settings.

 Features
 --------